MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

 # <a name="ch7" class="n"></a> 07 - Applications of Minimum Spanning Trees

 ## Minimum Bottleneck Spanning Tree (MBST)
-- MST minimises the total cost of the spanning network
+- MST minimizes the total cost of the spanning network
 - Consider another network design criterion
-  - build a network connext all cities in mountainous region, but ensure the highest elevation is as low as possible
+  - build a network connecting all cities in mountainous region, but ensure the highest elevation is as low as possible
   - total road length is not a criterion
 - Idea: compute an MST in which the edge with the highest cost is as cheap as possible
 - In an undirected graph $G(V,E)$, let $(V,T)$ be a spanning tree.
-The **bottleneck edge** in $T$ is the edge with the largest fcost in $T$
+The **bottleneck edge** in $T$ is the edge with the largest cost in $T$
 - Instance: An an undirected graph $G(V,E)$ such that $V,T$ is a spanning tree
 - Solution: A Set $T \sube E$ of edges such that $(V,T)$ is a spanning tree and there is no spanning tree in $G$ with a cheaper bottleneck